ADTEK BUILDING CONSULTANTS

 To stay ahead of the impending changes to the Building Regulatory System as it was supposed to come into effect on July 1st 2005, ADTEK BUILDING CONSULTANTS are very proud to advise that they invested a lot of valuable time and effort into Ministry approved courses with both the AATO and the OBOA as well as the Ministry examinations to ensure their readiness.
 We are pleased to announce that we are Building Code Qualified (BCQ) as certified by the Ontario Building Officials Association and have been approved and formally registered by the Ministry of Municipal Affairs and Housing as a Registered Design Firm (BCIN # 27003) in readiness for the implemenation date of January 1st 2006.

-Because of the changes that make it mandatory for Designers to carry Professional Liability Insurance, we are pleased to inform and reassure our Clients that we already carry full Errors and Omissions Insurance and have satisfied the Ministry's requirements for the additional coverage as stipulated in section 2.21.2 of the Ontario Building Code.
+Because of the changes that make it mandatory for Designers to carry Professional Liability Insurance, we are pleased to inform and reassure our Clients that we already carry full Errors and Omissions Insurance and have satisfied the Ministry's requirements for the additional coverage as stipulated in Division C. Part 3.6.1.1.(1). of the 2012 Ontario Building Code.

 We trust that this information will give every potential Client the full confidence to make a simple decision to use the services of ADTEK BUILDING CONSULTANTS.
 Thank You for your time.

-"........so what is an Architectural Technologist anyway?"
+"........so what is an Accredited Architectural Technologist anyway?"
 Click opposite to find out!